 What do we experience in vipassana meditation?

 There are variations in how vipassana is practiced in the different schools of Buddhism.
 In some schools, it is very similar to śamatha, whereas in others it has a distinctly different flavor.
 In all cases, the practice of vipassana uses our innate curiosity to develop insight and wisdom.
 Off the cushion, our curiosity is often focused on other people and things and is tinged with preconceptions and expectations.
 During our meditation practice, however, we investigate our own experiences with impartiality and openness.
-This can lead to life-changing insights.
+This can lead to life-changing insights and an ever-growing warmth and generosity in our hearts.

 The insights may have to do with the nature of our experience of ourselves and things, of the power of love and compassion, of selflessness, etc. Over the centuries, people have used different terms to refer to their experiences – light, awareness, clarity, emptiness, bliss, etc. – but they all agree that the experience itself is beyond words.